What is Shopify Inventory Management and How to fulfill orders on Shopify?

 How do I bulk edit inventory in Shopify?

-The bulk editor for Shopify inventory management is much similar to a spreadsheet.
+The bulk editor for Shopify inventory management is much more similar to a spreadsheet.
 The editor enables store owners to edit/adjust multiple products/variants at once through the Shopify Admin.
 The bulk editor may also be sued to edit customers, inventory, collections, pages, and blog posts.

 Selecting products to edit in bulk